JohanOhlin/divingintoazure/_posts/2019-03-18-automapper-profiles.markdown

 }
 {% endhighlight %}

-But the <code>SubscriptionLevelId</code> property needs custom code to be mapped - a resolver.
+But the `SubscriptionLevelId` property needs custom code to be mapped - a resolver.
 Here are two different approaches to how that can be solved.

 #### Resolving a static list